Nelson (duo): Independent releases

 The band then established their own record label, Stone Canyon Records, though they continued to license their albums in Japan through Victor.
 In 1997, they released their first album under their own label, titled The Silence is Broken.
 The Nelsons consider it an "experiment" and a "transitional" album.

 In 1998, Matthew and Gunnar started compiling a collection of demos with the purpose of doing a joint venture deal in Nashville.
 The result became a country album, Brother Harmony, in which they are billed as The Nelsons, which was later released in 2000.
 The next year, they released Life, which was their final album with Victor.
 Gunnar has referred to this album in interviews as a "take no prisoners pop/rock album".

-Matthew and Gunnar followed this with a tribute album to their father, Ricky Nelson.
+Matthew and Gunnar followed this with a tribute album to their father, Rick Nelson.
 The album, titled Like Father, Like Sons, was released in 2000.

 In 2003, Gunnar Nelson composed and performed "Team Chaotix", the main theme of the Chaotix team, along with Crush 40's guitarist Jun Senoue, in the video game Sonic Heroes.

 In 2004, the brothers went out on the road for the summer opening for Styx and Peter Frampton in arenas.